-Are you aware that the size of a tiny house can significantly affect its towability?
+Do you know that the size of a small house can greatly impact its ability to be towed?

 In fact, according to a recent survey, 75% of tiny house owners reported that the length of their home was a major factor in determining how easily it could be towed.